kylebrowning/waterwheel.swift/README.md

 ## Introduction

 The Waterwheel Swift SDK is a standard set of libraries for communicating to Drupal with Swift on any Apple powered device  (iOS, macOS, watchOS, tvOS).
 Its extremely simple, to use.
-It combines the most used commands to communicate with Drupal and handles session managment for you.
+It combines the most used commands to communicate with Drupal, gives you commons Views and tasks for Drupal apps, and handles all session management for you.
+The Waterwheel Swift SDK is tracking Drupal 8.
+As new features come out in 8, they will be added ASAP.
+Currently no work is being done in the 3.x and 2.x branches in objective-or for Drupal 7.

 ## Requirements